Model Editing as a Robust and Denoised variant of DPO: A Case Study on Toxicity: The Method

 \subsection{Selection of Top Ranks for Projection Filter}

-A crucial aspect in factor analysis to tease out the ``toxic signal from the noise" is to identify the rank $k$ of the toxic subspace using the preference data.
+A crucial aspect in factor analysis to tease out the `toxic signal from the noise', is to identify the rank $k$ of the toxic subspace using the preference data.
 Perhaps the most classical approach is to determine $k$ by the Scree Plot method, also popularly known as the Elbow Method~\cite{cattell1966scree}.
-This method advises us to plot the singular values of the preference data (in descending order of magnitude), find the ``elbow", i.e. the point after which the singular values remain more or less constant, and estimate the rank by the number of singular values larger than the elbow.
-While extremely popular due to its simplicity, the Scree Plot method is highly subjective, and it is well known that it can be inaccurate in high dimensions.
-Over the years, a series of works from mathematical statistics has provided principled methods to estimate the rank $k$ in high dimensions, see for example~\cite{chatterjee, gavish2014optimal, donoho2014minimax, gavish2017optimal, donoho2018optimal}.
-We choose ScreeNot~\cite{donoho2023screenot} since it provides optimal estimation of the rank under the most minimal assumptions in high dimensions currently known to us.
+This method involves plotting the singular values of the preference data (in descending order of magnitude), to find the `elbow', i.e. the point after which the singular values remain more or less constant, and estimate the rank by the number of singular values larger than the elbow.
+While extremely popular due to its simplicity, the Scree Plot method is highly subjective, and is well known to be inaccurate in high dimensions.
+A series of works from mathematical statistics have attempted to address this, and provided principled methods to estimate the rank $k$ in high dimensions~\citep{chatterjee, gavish2014optimal, donoho2014minimax, gavish2017optimal, donoho2018optimal}.

+We use ScreeNot~\citep{donoho2023screenot} since it provides an optimal estimation of the rank under the most minimal assumptions in high dimensions currently known to us.
 ScreeNot takes as input an upper bound on the rank, which we choose to be 10, as we believe that the toxic information is concentrated in the span of only the top few singular vectors.
-We applied ScreeNot to the singular values obtained from the preference data per layer obtained from randomly sampled 50 (toxic, non-toxic) sentence pairs, using GPT-2 Medium, LLama and Mistral.
+ScreeNot is then applied to the singular values obtained from the preference data per layer (using 50 datapoints).
 We found that the most commonly occurring ranks were 2 and 3, while a few of the ranks were sometimes 4 or 5.
 It is important to note that ScreeNot optimizes a different loss function, and hence it is not directly suited to provide information about the rank of the toxic subspace.
-However, ScreeNot aims to find an optimal low rank approximation to the data, and therefore it can be useful to provide tight intervals in which the rank may vary, thereby reducing the size of the grid the experimenter wishes to perform cross validation on, in order to determine the optimal rank suited to their specific problem.
+However, ScreeNot aims to find an optimal low rank approximation to the data, and therefore it can be useful to provide tight intervals in which the rank may vary, thereby reducing the scale of grid search for finding an optimal rank.